JeremyLikness/BlazorServerEFCoreExample/README.md

 * Dynamic filtering and sorting with serverside evaluation
 * 99% of the UI is contained in a Razor class library that is usable from both Blazor WebAssembly and Blazor Server applications
 * Example of the repository pattern: the client and server use the same interface with a different implementation
-* Use of `IHttpClientFactory` to create a custom client with an authorization message handler

 ## Quick start